sudhirjangir/votingapp/README.md

 And you can access roost-controlplane:30080 (GET)
-* For single-node cluster, try roost-worker instead of roost-controlplane But this is just the Ballot API
+* For single-node cluster, try roost-worker instead of roost-controlplane But this is just the Ballot API.

 =======
 POST request can also be accessed at the same end-point